...Re: Production

-Pre-production of this movie started in 2013 with the title "Thandana Thandanaana".
-The film has been produced by Lokesh R under Sujana Creations banner and has mostly been shot in and around Bengaluru.
+Pre-production of the film started in 2013 with the title Thandana Thandanaana.
+It was revealed that Lokesh R. under Sujana Creations would produce the film and that it would be mostly shot in and around Bengaluru.

-Ace cinematographer G.S.
-Bhaskar who has previously worked for Hollywood technicians such as Richard Attenborough has handled the camera.
-Veteran music director Hamsalekha has composed the music for the film.
-The movie was initially titled Thandana Thandanana.
-Ananth Nag had revealed that the movie is thematically similar to Badal Sircar's play Ballabpurer Roopkatha.
+Ace cinematographer G. S. Bhaskar who previously worked for Hollywood technicians such as Richard Attenborough handled the camera.
+Veteran music director Hamsalekha was signed to score music for the film.
+Anant Nag stated that the film was thematically similar to Badal Sircar's play Ballabpurer Roopkatha.

-In an interview with The New Indian Express, the director Sunil Kumar Desai said that the film revolves around the "'ifs' of our lives".
+In an interview with The New Indian Express, the film's director Sunil Kumar Desai said that the film revolves around the "'ifs' of our lives".
 Lead actor of the film Ramesh Aravind described the film as "an out of the box love story, which has deep meaning with weird characterisations".
-Anant Nag also felt that the movie had "serious messages" about Indian cultural heritage and Adi Shankara's Advaita philosophy.
-It has been touted as the comeback film of legends of Kannada cinema such as—director Sunil Kumar Desai, music director Hamsalekha and senior artists Loknath and Shivram.
-In an interview with the Times of India, Ramesh Aravind said that "Re" may seem like a film from the 70s or 80s and the "old world charm" of the film is intentional.
+Nag also felt that the film had "serious messages" about Indian cultural heritage and Adi Shankara's Advaita philosophy.

+The film was touted as a comeback film for veterans of Kannada cinema such as director Desai, composer Hamsalekha and senior artists Loknath and Shivaram.
+In an interview with the Times of India, Ramesh Aravind said that ...Re may seem like a film from the 70s or 80s and that the "old world charm" of the film was intentional.
 The film makes a sweeping criticism at the state of open defecation in India.